SolidityServices/mkk/docs/sites-inputs-functions.md

   + input field type: time duration input with settable amount of days, hours, seconds
   + desired format for contract: unix timestamp for durations with one second resolution e.g: 01h-01m-01s -> 3661

-- whitelist pool
+- is whitelist pool
   + description: Will the pool have a whitelist for allowed users
-  + input field type: checkbox
+  + input field type: checkbox (or similar)
   + desired format for contract: boolean

 - transfer value